samarthkishor/crafting-interpreters/README.md

 ## Usage

+Run `dune build @install` to compile the OCaml code.
+You might need to install the relevant dependencies via `opam`.

 Run `dune exec ./bin/main.exe` from the root directory to launch the interpreter.

 Tests are executed by running `dune runtest`.